juanalonso/latentbirds/README.md

 ## A bird's-eye view exploration of the latent space
 #### Mini project for Machine Learning for Media Technology (SMC07-2019)

 Bird song generator using a Variational Convolutional Autoencode.
 Keras + Tensorflow + GPU.
+Twitter bot available at [https://twitter.com/latentbirds/](https://twitter.com/latentbirds/)

 [Utils: mp3 splitter](utils/mp3_to_wav.command)
 A bash script to split mp3 files into 4-second wav chunks.
 Remember to manually delete chunks shorter than 4 seconds.